 HI: दुश्मन [dushman] – RO: duşman – EN meaning: enemy (subst)

-HI: ससुर [sasur] – RO: socru – EN meaning: father-in-law (subst) – as I recently found out, both Romanians and Indians (especially males) have a broad variety of swear words referring to the father-in-law.
+HI: ससुर [sasur] – RO: socru – EN meaning: father-in-law (subst) – I recently found out that both Romanians and Indians (especially males) have a broad variety of swear words referring to the father-in-law.
 I wonder why…

 HI: राहत [raahat] – RO: rahat – EN meaning: relief/shit (subst) – yes, the Hindi word for “relief” is the most common Romanian word for “shit”.